leqianyam/AmazonDatabase/README.md

 This dashboard is designed to help users **explore trends**, **identify high-performing regions and sellers**, and **make data-driven decisions** based on sales performance.
 The report is organized into three main tabs:

-1)Overview
+1️⃣ Overview
-Displays key metrics: Total Sales, Sales Amount, Seller Count, and Sales by State & City Includes filters for products
+Displays key metrics: Total Sales, Sales Amount, Seller Count, and Sales by State & City
-📌 On the left, there’s a clickable product category list along with a status filter 🔍 A search bar in the top center makes it easy to find and filter products quickly ➡️ On the right, two toggle buttons allow you to switch between Sales and Units 🔗 On the top-right, there are navigation buttons (Ctrl + Click to use)

-2)Products
+📌 Clickable product category list and status filter on the left

+🔍 Search bar at the top center to quickly filter products

+➡️ Toggle buttons on the right to switch between Sales and Units

+🔗 Navigation buttons in the top-right corner
+(Use Ctrl + Click in Power BI to navigate)

+2️⃣ Products
-🔍 A search bar at the top center filters the product list instantly 📁 On the left, users can click product categories to explore grouped items 📦 On the right, product names are listed with hover tooltips showing:
+🔍 Search bar in the top center to filter product list instantly

+📁 Clickable product categories on the left

+📦 Product names on the right with hover tooltips showing:

 Sale Amount

 Units Sold

 Returned Units

 Number of Reviews

-🔗 On the top-right, there are navigation buttons (Ctrl + Click to use)
+🔗 Navigation buttons on the top-right (Ctrl + Click)

-3)Product View
+3️⃣ Product View
-📦 Shows detailed metrics for each product name:
+📦 Displays detailed product metrics:

 Sales Amount

 Units Sold

 Returned Units

 Number of Reviews

-🔍 A search bar in the top center helps filter by product name 📅 A date filter on the middle right allows dynamic time-based filtering 📃 An interactive product list at the bottom lets users click items to display corresponding data 🔗 Navigation buttons on the top right for moving between tabs (Ctrl + Click)
+🔍 Search bar in the top center for filtering by product name

+📅 Date filter on the middle right for dynamic date range selection

+📃 Interactive product list at the bottom — click items to view related data

+🔗 Navigation buttons in the top-right (Ctrl + Click)